wickljas/PES_Board/README.md

  <!--
     TODO: General:
+    - adjust line follwer example according to the new line follower hardware (grey robots)
     - document how to use PlatformIO
     - document how to use Putty
     - create serial stream example